Article 1 – Name

 Article 3 – Membership

-Eligibility: Any person shall be eligible for voting membership who is all of the following:
+Eligibility: Any person shall be eligible for voting membership who:

-- in general accord with the above-stated purpose and these Bylaws
+- Is in general accord with the above-stated mission and these Bylaws

 Dues: The board may institute, with a majority vote, membership dues with caveats for unencumbered accessibility for the financially challenged.
 Membership dues will pay for chapter events – space rental, event supplies, etc.

-Revocation: Membership of any individual who is disruptive or disrespectful of others during activities sponsored by BAH may be rescinded by a majority vote of the Board of Directors and the individual may be barred from all BAH activities.
+Revocation: Membership of any individual who is disruptive or disrespectful of others during activities sponsored by BAH or who does not support the mission of Bay Area Humanists may be rescinded by a majority vote of the Board of Directors and the individual may be barred from all BAH activities.

 Article 4 – Government

-The organization shall be governed by its members and, between meetings by a Board of Directors consisting of Co-Presidents, Secretary, and Treasurer, The number of Board members and officers may be increased or decreased by a majority vote of the Board.
-Board members are elected by the membership to 3 year terms and may succeed themselves once.
-The Board shall endeavor to increase the number of Board member so that one-third of the board is elected each year.
+The organization shall be governed by its members and, between meetings by a Board of Directors consisting of President, Secretary, and Treasurer and members at large.
+One board member may hold two of the offices.
+Officers will be selected by consensus or majority vote of the board.
+The number of Board members and officers may be increased or decreased by a majority vote of the Board.
+Board members are elected by the membership to 2 year terms.
+A board member may be removed from the board after 3 unexcused absences from board meetings.